 Public Service Announcements – [email protected]

-KPTZ Board of Directors
+Board of Directors

-Colin Foden (Past President and Founder)
+Colin Foden (Past President and Co-Founder)

 Colin grew up in England on BBC radio and has never separated from the radio.
 He hopes that his experience with non-profit leadership, business management and technology will help build a station where we can hear friends and neighbors, listen to commentary on our area and feast on the eclectic sounds of this wonderful corner of Washington.

-Colin served on the Board from 2011 to June 2016.
+Colin served on the Board from 2007 to June 2018.